ntran119/data_projects/2023_Medical_Insurance/readme.md

 ![smoking_hist](figures/smoker_histogram.png)

 To further investigate the impact of smoking on insurance charges, the difference between smokers and non-smokers was visualized using a histogram.
 The distributions of insurance charges for smokers and non-smokers exhibited distinct patterns, with smokers displaying higher insurance costs with higher variability.
 Furthermore, the means of both distributions were notably different, indicating a significant disparity in insurance charges between the two groups.
-This visual evidence strongly suggests that smoking status is a significant factor contributing to increased medical insurance costs.
+This visual strongly suggests that smoking status is a significant factor contributing to increased medical insurance costs.

 A two-sample t-test (two-tailed) comparing the means of insurance costs between smokers and non-smokers was conducted to quantitatively assess the difference